What The Stone Said (Orion Magazine | Summer 2018)

 Rebecca holds a PhD in environmental sociology from Brown University, and serves on the Board of Directors of the Science and Environmental Health Network, a national think-tank.
 With SEHN, she has worked on projects from the rights of future generations to a livable planet to the perpetual care of communities affected by chronic contamination.
 She has taught courses on environmental health and justice for the Community Health Program at Tufts University, and speaks on topics ranging from plastics to legacy contaminants and creative nonfiction.
 Her research on biomonitoring, body burden(s), the environmental health movement, and toxic exposure has been published in such journals as The American Journal of Public Health, Environmental Health Perspectives, and the Journal of Health and Social Behavior.

-Originally from New Jersey, Rebecca now lives Providence, Rhode Island with her husband, his parents, and their two young sons.
+Originally from New Jersey, Rebecca now lives in Providence, Rhode Island with her husband, their two sons and her in-laws.

 Aeon Magazine (2015)